quells/ElectronDensityIntegration/README.md

 `-h, --help` displays information about each flag.

+## combine.py

+Combines the output of multiple `integrate.py` runs of the same simulation at different timesteps into a single `.csv` file. **Must be edited** to change the `rootFolder` variable on line 6 to the location of the folder containing the `.csv` files to be combined.

+Output is written to standard out, so it can be piped into a file.

+Usage: `$ python combine.py > output.csv`

+## seegrapher.py

+Reads the output of `combine.py` and outputs plots that graph the electron density distribution at different timesteps.

+**Requires** the `matplotlib` and `numpy` modules to be installed.

+Usage: `$ python seegrapher.py filename`

 ## shadowfinder.py

-Integrates a thin sheet through the hydrogen projectile in the x-z plane.
-Outputs a `.csv` file in the same directory as the input file.
-Requires `reusable.py` in the same directory to function.
+Integrates a thin sheet through the hydrogen projectile in the x-z plane in a `.cub` file.
+Outputs a `.csv` file in the same directory as the input file. **Requires** `reusable.py` in the same directory to function.

+Usage: `$ python shadowfinder.py filename`

+## shadowgrapher.py

+Reads the output of `shadowgrapher.py` and outputs a contour map of the log10 of electron density through that slice.

+**Requires** the `matplotlib` and `numpy` modules to be installed.

+Usage: `$ python shadowgrapher.py filename`